 * Early diagnosis is difficult because symptoms are often similar to common ailments in kids

-The mission for Iolanthe continues to be to serve children diagnosed with cancer in a comfortable, relaxed and enriching environment, and for those kids who cannot make the journey here, we send the ranch to them, in a goodybox.
-There is absolutely NO CHARGE to the family whatsoever.
+To serve children diagnosed with cancer in a comfortable, relaxed and enriching environment, and for those kids who cannot make the journey here, we send the ranch to them, in the form of a goodybox, free of charge.

 Welcome to our website.